Connect with others who understand.

 Before making changes to your migraine-care regimen, including boosting your magnesium intake, be sure to talk with your doctor or health care provider.

-Researchers and scientists have long theorized that magnesium deficiency plays a role in the development of migraines.
+Researchers and scientists have long theorized that magnesium deficiency plays a role in the development of migraine.
 However, reliably measuring magnesium levels in the body can be difficult, which makes proving that hypothesis challenging.

 In another study, people who were deficient in red blood cell (RBC) magnesium and received magnesium infusions for their migraine attacks also found relief.
 In comparison, those that experienced migraine attacks but weren’t deficient in RBC magnesium did not find relief.